JakeLi2001/heart-disease-classification/README.md

 3. Used SMOTE to create a balanced dataset
 4. Implemented 3 different machine learning algorithms (logistic regression, classification tree (decision tree), and random forest)
 5. Evaluated model performance using confusion matrix to get the accuracy and recall score
+6. Make conclusions based on the best model

 Dataset: [Personal Key Indicators of Heart Disease](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease)